Techception/Chess/README.md

 creating the chess game in a sql table.

 Mile stone stages:
 + Drawing the board (0/2 subtasks completed)
 + Moving the pieces (0/2 subtasks completed)
 + Game over (0/2 subtasks completed)
 + AI (0/3 subtasks completed)

-stages:
+Sub-stages:
- - Drawing the board -> in progress FENdraw.sql
+Drawing the board -> in progress FENdraw.sql
- - - formatting the FEN notation
+- formatting the FEN notation
 - - Manually --> Done
-     - Automatically --> In progress to do: FEN derived table
+- - Automatically --> In progress to do: FEN derived table
 - adding the pieces to a table that resembles a chess board --> in review

- - moving the pieces - in progress
+Moving the pieces - in progress
- - - selecting the right piece
+- selecting the right piece
 - checking if move is legal
 - - check if square is occupied
 - - square is available to move to
-       - square contains ally pieces blocking movement to it
+- - square contains ally pieces blocking movement to it
-       - square contains enemy pieces which can be destroyed
+- - square contains enemy pieces which can be destroyed
 - moving the piece to the legal square

-  - check for game over
+ Game Over
-    - - is it check?
+ - is it check?
  - can the king move?

-  - chess engine AI
+chess engine AI
-  - - legal movement
+- legal movement
 - Evaluation
 - - Strategy
-      - tactics
+- - tactics
-      - worth
+- - worth
-    -

 looking to work on a smaller piece of the project looking at just drawing the positions from the FEN notation see file FENdraw.SQL